2captcha/2captcha-php/README.md

 ]);
 ```
 ### Grid
+Grid method is originally called Old ReCaptcha V2 method.
+The method can be used to bypass any type of captcha where you can apply a grid on image and need to click specific grid boxes.
+Returns numbers of boxes.
 ```php
 $result = $solver->grid('path/to/captcha.jpg');
 ```
 ### Canvas
+Canvas method can be used when you need to draw a line around an object on image.
+Returns a set of points' coordinates to draw a polygon.
 ```php
 $result = $solver->canvas('path/to/captcha.jpg');
 ```
 ### ClickCaptcha
+ClickCaptcha method returns coordinates of points on capthca image.
+Can be used if you need to click on particular points on the image.
 ```php
 $result = $solver->coordinates('path/to/captcha.jpg');
 ```
 ### Rotate
+This method can be used to solve a captcha that asks to rotate an object.
+Mostly used to bypass FunCaptcha.
+Returns the rotation angle.
 ```php
 $result = $solver->rotate('path/to/captcha.jpg');
 ```